ls1intum/tum-apply/docs/testing/testing-guide.md

 ## Server-Side Testing (Spring Boot)

-To run all backend tests including unit and integration tests, use:
+To run all server tests including unit and integration tests, use:

 ```bash
 ./gradlew test integrationTest jacocoTestReport